DON'T HAVE AN ACCOUNT YET ?

 Enter the water anywhere you like from the salt-and-pepper beach.

 You will explore the internal lagoon area, covering 300 to 450 meters from beach to reef.
-Shortly after PK18.5, a small pass has appeared on the lagoon (see map above).
+Shortly after PK18.5, a small channel is cutting the lagoon (see map below).
 Avoid this area: currents can be strong there.

 The closest areas to the beach (↕3-6ft/1-2m) are covered with sand, rocks and seaweed patches.
 Coral is poor here.
 You will have to swim to mid-distance for a coral-covered seabed.
 Coral grows denser as you swim away from the shore (↕6-12ft/2-4m).